-This is a guide about making a ribbon brooch.
+This is a page about making a ribbon brooch.
 Use a pretty piece of ribbon and decorative button to make yourself a unique brooch.

 By combining pretty ribbon and cording you can make this no sew brooch.
-This is a guide about how to make a ribbon and cord brooch.
+This is a page about how to make a ribbon and cord brooch.

-This is a guide about making a vintage lace brooch.
+This is a page about making a vintage lace brooch.
 This lacy vintage style brooch will go great with just about any outfit.

-This is a guide about making a button brooch.
+This is a page about making a button brooch.
 You can make pretty brooches using old recycled buttons or new ones purchased for the project.

-This is a guide about making an ice lolly badge (brooch).
+This is a page about making an ice lolly badge (brooch).
 These adorable popsicle brooches are fun to create and would make great gifts.

-This is a guide about making a zipper flower pin.
+This is a page about making a zipper flower pin.
 If you are looking for a fun, creative jewelry project, look into making these pretty zipper pins.

 First, grab some card board.
 Now it doesn't have to be fancy card board, just reasonably thick.
 You could even go to your pantry and rip up the box from the cookies you've been dying to polish off!